Under the SSAM guidelines, its expected that third party add-ons that integrate with a DSP will self assess against the following security standards.

 These standards have been created for the industry, by the industry, with assistance from the ATO and ABSIA.
 They increase the minimum level

-of security across this app ecosystem and with a common standard, they improve the portability of third party apps between different
+of security across this add-on ecosystem and with a common standard, they improve the portability of third party apps between different

 When do the standards come into effect?